For the Love of Gardening

-So, when a tree is planted with a wire basket, lined with burlap and tied with synthetic cord left on its root ball, imagine how difficult it is for those tiny hair-like roots to push through that burlap...next to impossible.
+So, when a tree is planted with a wire basket, lined with burlap and tied with synthetic cord left on its root ball, imagine how difficult it is for those tiny hair-like roots to push through that burlap...it's next to impossible.

 Not so long ago, burlap was made of hemp.

-Today, it is more often synthetic, or burlap treated with synthetics, to keep it from deteriorating.
+Today, it is often synthetic, or burlap treated with synthetics to keep it from deteriorating.

-Although this is good for the nursery that digs hundreds of trees, and has to store them for a long time (this varies with the size of nursery from weeks to months to years…) it is not so good for the tree when planted.
+This may be good for the nursery that digs hundreds of trees, and has to store them for a long time - (could vary from weeks to months to years…) it is not so good for the tree when it finally gets planted.

-When a tree is dug for selling, as much of the root ball as possible is dug along with it and supported until the tree is planted in your garden.
+When a tree is dug for selling, as much of the root ball as possible is dug along with it and usually supported with a wire basket and burlap until the tree is planted in your garden.

 Once in the ground, that poor tree is limited in its ability to push out tiny roots through the burlap to get water and nutrients from the soil.

-It might be likened to the Victorian fashion of wearing a corset- restricting breath and movement.
+It might be a bit like the Victorian corset- restricting both breath and movement.
 If you can imagine how that felt, then you can understand how those tree roots feel...smothered and restricted.